ppiriz/template-webapi/README.md

 Overview
 -------

-This template will create a standard asp.net core web API project with a corrosponding tests project.
+This template will create a standard asp.net core web API project with a corresponding tests project.

 * Autofac & Swashbuckle/swagger has been configured for your application project.